 I am thankful for the many voices of friends and family that have empowered my creative gifts and talents over the years.
 When I listen to someone talk about my creative abilities I stand in awe.
 I have never viewed myself as anything more than an average person trying to make a living, do the right thing and share my experiences in this journey called life.
 I have an OCD personality that has been both a blessing and a curse and when that trait is coupled with lack of moderation…well, let’s just say, the combination is like a stick of dynamite and book of matches.

 My love of writing started an early age.
 In my teen years I began to occasionally compose music on my guitar and eventually began performing live to grade school children.
-I have recently written a children’s book, run a successful online business that designs molds for soap maker and chocolatiers.
-I have several published stories and articles; the latest story was included in a Chicken Soup book.
-My three grandkids monopolize my life and close friends will tell you I am a likely candidate for NeeNee (grandma) of the year.
+I wrote a children’s book, have ran a successful online business that designs molds for soap maker and chocolatiers.
+I have several published stories included in Chicken Soup for the Soul books.
+My three grandkids monopolize my life and close friends are quick to make me a candidate for NeeNee (grandma) of the year.
 I am like the Energizer bunny that never stops.

 On the surface all seems well but, believe me, there are plenty of ghosts in my closet.
 A couple of failed marriages nearly swallowed me alive.
 I have walked the unemployment line, lived on food stamps; and experienced the gut-wrenching heartache and feelings of rejection of an unfaithful spouse.
 But every year of struggle has afforded me insight into the hearts and minds of the less than perfect person; those, like myself, who tend to fall between the cracks.

-I have walked the path of a single mom, faced addictions, battled depression and even contemplated taking my life.
+I have been a single mom, faced addictions, battled depression and even contemplated taking my life.
 Age, wisdom and my faith has made me comfortable in being transparent in sharing both my failures and successes.
 The purpose of my devotionals is to let you know you are not alone in trying to make sense of your imperfect life.